 Examples of context:

 It is worth noting that, as the only boy in the class, there was fairly stringent opposition to his thoughts at times.
-He was a very willing contributor to class discussion and brought a wealth of historical, in particular, knowledge to the table.
+He was a very willing contributor to class discussion and brought a wealth of historical knowledge in particular to the table.

 Arriving from an American High school, where literature had been studied broadly and with an emphasis on cultural context, Christian struggled at first with the rigorous demands of the IB course, particularly in providing the detailed commentary required when reading previously unseen works.
 He had a strong vocabulary and a good level of perception but began as possibly the weakest performing student in the class.
 By the end of the year he became one of the highest achieving pupils.